Please enter a valid 5-digit zip code!

 Today's Homeowner looks at dozens of datapoints on moving companies to come up with our data-driven rankings.
 It's not possible for a company to pay for preferential treatment in our rankings.
 We look at the following key factors in determining who should top our list:

-We use multiple different criteria to determine which movers in Des Moines are the best ones.
+We use several different criteria to determine which movers in Des Moines are the best ones.
 They include:

-Some moving companies provide specialty services for items like antiques, pianos, and other valuables.
+Some moving companies provide specialty services for items like pianos, antiques, and other valuables.
 During the estimate process, tell the company's representative about the high-value items you need to move.
-Ensure that the team has the proper tools and experience to move your valuables, and make sure that they have superior insurance in case of loss, damage, or theft.
+Ensure that the team has the proper experience and resources to move your valuables, and make sure that they have superior insurance in case of theft, damage, or loss.

-The average annual high in Des Moines can get up to 59°F, and the area is in the middle third of the country for daily rainfall.
+The average annual high in Des Moines can get up to 59°F, and the area is in the middle third of the country when it comes to daily rainfall.
 Winters here yield a low to moderate amount of snowfall.